 Being involved in a dependency case can be very stressful for a family.
 Not knowing what to expect can make it even harder.

 This guide explains the court process, the people involved in your case, and contains suggestions that may help guide you.

-Keep in mind that it is only a general explanation and that each case is going to be unique.
+Keep in mind it is only a general explanation and each case is unique.

-A service of the Children and Family Services Division of the Pima County Juvenile Court Center

-2225 East Ajo Way Tucson, AZ 85713 520-724-4747
+A Service of the Children and Family Services Division of the Pima County Juvenile Court Center 2225 East Ajo Way Tucson, AZ 85713 520-724-4747